-We carry out regular work to improve the roads and pavements in Bedford Borough and our Highways Inspectors inspect all of the roads and footpaths we maintain on a regular basis.
+We carry out regular work to improve the roads and pavements in Bedford Borough.
+Our Highways Inspectors check all of the roads and footpaths we maintain on a regular basis.

 Please report any issues about the A421 to Highways England.

 If you intend to carry out works on the road, you must apply for a permit scheme.
-For advice on the permit scheme or to discuss any immediate activity you may be undertaking, please contact us on firstname.lastname@example.org for advice or immediate works you're undertaking.
+Contact firstname.lastname@example.org for advice or immediate works you're undertaking.

-Permit schemes are a better way to manage works carried out on the road and minimises disruption from unnecessary or badly controlled roadworks.
+Permit schemes are a better way to manage works carried out on the road.
+They minimise disruption from unnecessary or badly controlled roadworks.

 - improves journey times and reliability for all our road users